tony-xlh/shape-sorter/README.md

 ## Properties

 Horizontal: if set to true, cluster shapes in rows.
-Otherwize, cluster shapes in columns.
+Otherwise, cluster shapes in columns.

 ## Interfaces